JacksonKuo/blog/_posts/2026-3-19-golden-rules-of-work.markdown

 * Technical video (1 hour):
     - open a game of [colonist.io](https://colonist.io) and watch the video between turns

-Certain types of context really help my brain do work and other types are the opposite.
+Certain types of content really help my brain do work and other types are the opposite.
 Things that help my brain work usually include the following: [^1]

 * low simulating content
 * no loud noises
 * dialogue focused
 * doesn't require constant attention
 * generally non-life or death stakes involved

+That said, different types of work required different types of content.
+Work that requires actual thinking usually I can only listen to melodic music or ambient rain sounds.
+Other more brute force or by the numbers work, explicitly require distracting content.

 Additionally, I have a hyper addictive brain.
 If I find some interesting content, I basically have to binge the entire series in order to kick the addiction.
 Never ever pick up something like WoW.